transformrs/trv/README.md

 However, during testing, I got the best results with Kokoros or DeepInfra for the lowest price.

 For example, OpenAI text-to-speech requires any video to contain a "clear disclosure" that the voice they are hearing is AI-generated.

-Google, meanwhile, has the best text-to-speech engine that I've found as part of Gemini 2.0 Flash Experimental.
-However, audio output is not yet available via the API.